Eyesonjune18/Ally/README.md

 source ~/.bashrc
 ```

-You can then delete the installer script if you would like.
+The installer script will delete itself automatically when the installation finishes.

 ## Explanation & Usage
 Ally contains five basic commands.